 As a multinational corporation, the Debtors are subject to income taxes in the U.S. and various foreign jurisdictions.
 Significant judgment is required in determining the Debtors' global provision for income taxes and other tax liabilities.
 In the ordinary course of a global business, there are many intercompany transactions and calculations where the ultimate tax determination is uncertain.
 The Debtors' income tax returns are routinely subject to audits by tax authorities.
 Although the Debtors regularly assess the likelihood of adverse outcomes resulting from these examinations to determine their tax estimates, a final determination of tax audits or tax disputes could have an adverse effect on their results of operations and financial condition.
-The Debtors are also subject to non-income taxes in the U.S. and various foreign jurisdictions.
-They are regularly under audit by tax authorities with respect to these non-income taxes and may have exposure to additional non-income tax liabilities which could have an adverse effect on the Debtors' and may have exposure to additional non-income tax liabilities which could have an adverse effect on the Debtors' and may have exposure to additional non-income tax liabilities which could have an adverse effect on the Debtors' results of operations.
+The Debtors are also subject to non-income taxes, such as payroll, sales, use, value-added, net worth, property and goods and services taxes in the U.S. and various foreign jurisdictions.
+They are regularly under audit by tax authorities with respect to these non-income taxes and may have exposure to additional non-income tax liabilities which could have an adverse effect on the Debtors' results of operations and financial condition.